handsontable/handsontable/docs/next/guides/rows/row-height.md

 By default, the row height adjusts to the height of the content.
 The minimum height is `23px`.
 The row height can be passed as a `constant`, an `array` or a `function`.

-The content inside a cell will be wrapped if it doesn't fit its size.
+The content inside a cell gets wrapped if it doesn't fit the cell's size.

 ## Setting the row height as a constant